 Step 2.
 Do you really need a business plan?

-This is a tough nut to crack, and – as usual – there are two sides of the coin.
+This is a tough nut to crack, and – as usual – there are two sides of the same coin.
 Some founders would say that focusing on preparing a detailed business plan at the very beginning of start-ups life is crucial and it’s the base of everything that happens next.
 Others would argue that it’s a waste of time and that it’s better to allocate time, attention and resources into action.
 So what’s to do, hold horses or be an eager beaver?

 Experience and market observation lead us to the conclusion that truth lies somewhere in the middle.
 Yes, business plans are time-consuming and not attention-grabbing, they quickly get outdated in a dynamic, tech start-up environment, and at the end of the day, it may turn out that nobody will ever read them.
 Not to mention you probably won’t be following it.
 True, but what to do instead?
 An MVP!

 Step 3.
 Create an MVP.
 Soon!

 Put stress on being as practical as possible, focus on the nuts-and-bolts and build a Minimum Viable Product as soon as possible.
 Why is that important?
 Challenging the market with a product with just enough features to satisfy early adopters is the best way to gather necessary feedback for future development.
 Examples?
 See Kickstarter.
 People are funding products (or even ideas) before they even exist!
 What a great test that is!

 There’s no better proof of whether your idea is actually worth anything.

 Use MVP as a tool to check if the demand is there and to test if your product solves actual problems and if people will be willing to pay for solving them.
 What’s more, it will let you build an understanding of the market’s needs – all that prior to any significant investments.

 With MVP, it’s all about asking the right questions from the very beginning.